FunC cookbook

 }

-Since we need to determine the number of bits occupied by the address, it is also necessary to declare an asm function with the opcode UBITSIZE
+Since we need to find the exact number of bits occupied by the address, we must declare an asm function with the UBITSIZE

-, which will return the minimum number of bits required to store the number.
+opcode.
+This function will return the minimum number of bits required to store a given number.

-How to store and load dictionary in local storage
+How to store and load dictionary in a local storage

 slice local_storage = get_data().begin_parse();